To search these pages:

 Q. Does the School have a special ceremony?

 A. Yes, SLIS has its own convocation for just SLIS graduates.
 Unlike the SJSU commencement ceremonies, in the SLIS Convocation each graduate's name is called individually, each graduate walks across a stage and a hooding ceremony takes place.
 There is also a reception held afterward and students get a chance to meet with SLIS faculty.
-The entire SLIS event is broadcast online for those in our program who are unable to attend.
 For more information about the SLIS Convocation, see SLIS Graduation Ceremonies.

 Q. I see that there are two different ceremonies, one for SLIS and one for SJSU.
 What is the difference between them?
 What do the graduating students do during the SLIS Convocation?